Analysis | How the effort to deny the reality of the Jan. 6 attack is evolving

 So we see efforts like Johnson’s to separate the bad parts of what occurred from those he wants to defend, specifically Trump and those protest attendees who weren’t part of the violence.
 But Johnson’s effort is by no means the only one underway.

-There’s another effort propagated by Fox News’s Tucker Carlson, in which he attempts to diminish the idea that White nationalists had a significant presence — or, perhaps, any presence — on that day.
+There’s another effort propagated by Fox News’s Tucker Carlson, in which he attempts to diminish the idea that white nationalists had a significant presence — or, perhaps, any presence — on that day.
 His motivations for doing so are complicated.
-Carlson is sensitive about people being labeled as “White nationalist” after he himself was targeted with the label following various members of his staff being outed for using White nationalist rhetoric and for his own comments about immigration and race.
-He’s also heavily invested in the idea that allegations of White nationalism are being used as a fraudulent predicate to attack Republicans broadly.
+Carlson is sensitive about people being labeled as “white nationalist” after he himself was targeted with the label following various members of his staff being outed for using white nationalist rhetoric and for his own comments about immigration and race.
+He’s also heavily invested in the idea that allegations of white nationalism are being used as a fraudulent predicate to attack Republicans broadly.

 On his show Monday night, Carlson played a clip from a Senate hearing considering the nomination of Merrick Garland to serve as attorney general.
-In the clip, Garland said that he would “supervise the prosecution of White supremacists and others who stormed the Capitol on January 6.”
+In the clip, Garland said that he would “supervise the prosecution of white supremacists and others who stormed the Capitol on January 6.”

-“There’s no evidence that White supremacists were responsible for what happened on Jan.
+“There’s no evidence that white supremacists were responsible for what happened on Jan.
 6,” Carlson said in response.
 “That’s a lie.”

 It’s not.
-During Tuesday’s hearing, the officials who were responsible for Capitol security that day were asked by Sen. Amy Klobuchar (D-Minn.) if they would “agree that this attack involved White supremacists and extremist groups.”
+During Tuesday’s hearing, the officials who were responsible for Capitol security that day were asked by Sen. Amy Klobuchar (D-Minn.) if they would “agree that this attack involved white supremacists and extremist groups.”
 The audible responses were offered without delay: Yes.

 Some of this is an effort to blur lines between “being involved” and “being responsible for.”
-There’s no real question that White supremacists were involved in the attack on the Capitol, but it’s not safe to say that they were entirely the cause of the day’s violence.
-Claims that White nationalists were the group centrally responsible for the violence or that every Trump supporter present necessarily was involved are straw men, created to try to undercut the public understanding of what happened and, by extension, to soften the implications for Trump and his supporters.
+There’s no real question that white supremacists were involved in the attack on the Capitol, but it’s not safe to say that they were entirely the cause of the day’s violence.
+Claims that white nationalists were the group centrally responsible for the violence or that every Trump supporter present necessarily was involved are straw men, created to try to undercut the public understanding of what happened and, by extension, to soften the implications for Trump and his supporters.

 Trump is by now used to such efforts.
 For the past six years, he’s tried to reframe or minimize events or investigations in which he’s implicated, generally with the aid of allies like Johnson and Fox News.
 The events of Jan.
 6 pose a particular challenge, though, given that he explicitly and repeatedly both ginned up skepticism about the election and told people where and when to show up to protest.